Master of Health Professional Education

 Not applicable - this course does not have majors

 Exit with lesser award

 Students who exit the course prior to completion, and have completed 12 credit points of appropriate subjects, may be eligible for the award of Graduate Certificate of Health Professional Education OR Students who exit the course prior to completion, and have completed 24 credit points of appropriate subjects, may be eligible for the award of Graduate Diploma of Health Professional Education.

-Students who complete this course are eligible for entry to equivalent graduate courses available at the time, within JCU guidelines and may be granted credit for subjects completed under this course.
+Students who complete this course are eligible for entry to equivalent graduate courses available at the time, within JCU guidelines and may be granted advanced standing for subjects completed under this course.